#ColorConundrum

 In some ways, advances in control technology offer the illusion that these issues have been solved.
 Consoles present color pickers, virtual gels, and chromaticity diagrams that imply a clear understanding of a fixture’s capabilities.

 In reality, these representations are often approximations.
-They typically do not account for factors dimming behavior, power correction functions, channel interactions, of lumen output.
+They typically don’t account for factors such as dimming behavior, power correction factors, thermal interference, channel interactions, or lumen output.

-The result is an increase in complexity surrounding matching fixtures to each other and our ability to describe what we want to see coming out of each light.
+The result is a massive increase in complexity surrounding the matching of fixtures to each other and our ability to describe what we want to see coming out of each light.

 Thank you!